ionic-team/ionic-docs/src/content/guides/starting.md

 # Starting an App

 Starting a new Ionic app is incredibly simple.
-From the command line, run `ionic start` and the CLI will handle the rest!
+From the command line, run `ionic start` and the CLI will handle the rest.

 ![ionic start prompt](../assets/guides/starting/terminal-prompt.png)